 Best of all, this jacket is so versatile that you can use it for other activities such as walking, running and hiking.

 3. Baleaf Softshell Jacket

 The Baleaf softshell jacket sports great looks at an even better price.

 With an ultra comfortable and soft fleeced interior, your body heat stays put while the high-cut double layer collar keeps the chill away from your neck.

 When it comes to retaining warmth, it's the little details that count like full length zippers for regulating your body temperature, internal draft flaps along the zipper and large pockets with garage seals around the zipper ends.

 All of these details add up to a magnificently warm winter cycling jacket that also provides you with wind and water resistance.

 Whereas other manufacturers are content to use existing weather-resistance tech, Altura has gone a step further by developing its own.

-The Altura Shield technology provides superior wind and rain protection without compromising on breathability which is perfect for hard riding days in foul weather.
-To keep wind resistance at a high, Altura employs Ergofit 3D patterning technology to keep the garment perfectly in place while you're in the riding position.
+The Altura Shield technology provides you with superior wind and rain protection without compromising on breathability.
+It's ideal for those hard riding days in foul weather conditions.
+To keep wind resistance at a high, Altura employs their proprietary Ergofit 3D patterning technology to keep the garment fitted snugly to your body like a second skin.